An explanation of recent and older crime and fear of crime statistics and research for the layperson.

 Pew: There is a widespread feeling among officers that police are mistreated by the media.

-Pew: About eight-in-ten officers (81%) say the media generally treat the police unfairly.
+Pew: About eight-in-ten officers (81%) say the media generally treats the police unfairly.

 Author